Waldemar Cierpinski

-Waldemar Cierpinski (born 3 August 1950) is a former East German athlete and two time Olympic Champion in the marathon.
+Waldemar Cierpinski (born 3 August 1950) is a former East German athlete and two-time Olympic champion in the marathon.

-He lives in Halle an der Saale.

 Career

-He was born to Polish parents who had moved to Germany in 1945, in Neugattersleben, in Saxony-Anhalt, then East Germany.
-Waldemar Cierpinski was originally a successful steeplechase runner but decided to switch to the marathon in 1974.
+Cierpinski was born in Neugattersleben, East Germany to Polish parents who had moved to Germany in 1945.
+He was originally a successful steeplechase runner but decided to switch to the marathon in 1974.

 He was virtually unknown when he entered the 1976 Olympic marathon.
 He ran with the lead pack until American Frank Shorter broke free after the 25 km mark.
 Cierpinski chased Shorter down then took the lead, winning the race by 51 seconds.
 His victory was so unexpected that in the Olympic football final that evening, goalkeeper Jürgen Croy, invoked Cierpinski, a "living example of mediocrity", to inspire East Germany to a 3–1 victory over fancied Poland.

 Cierpinski finished in fourth place at the 1978 European Championships.
-In the 1980 Summer Olympics, Cierpinski ran wisely and didn't match the suicidal pace the leaders had set.
+In the 1980 Summer Olympics, he ran wisely and did not match the suicidal pace the leaders had set.
 He caught up to the leaders at the 36 km mark and soon led by a healthy margin.
 Although Gerard Nijboer from the Netherlands narrowed the gap in the last kilometre, Cierpinski sprinted the last 200 m to win his second consecutive Olympic gold medal and duplicate the feat of legendary Ethiopian Abebe Bikila of winning two straight Olympic marathons.